prajaktakini/Fair-and-Interpretable-Depression-Detection/README.md

 You will get a plot of Balanced Accuracy against all the combinations of t1 and t2 provided.

 If you wish to change the values of t1 and t2, search for the list "parameters", and update the list as per your interest.

+# Mental RoBERTA++: Code Re-run

+### Go to implementation/neurosymbolic_models/adj_rule_plus_mental_roberta/
+Go to:
+implementation/neurosymbolic_models/adj_rule_plus_mental_roberta/

+This directory contains two Jupyter notebooks for re-running the code with different \lambda values:
+1. Neurosymbolic_Depression_Detection_5thDec.ipynb

+    Sets the \lambda parameter to 0.1.

+    Focuses on a lower influence of the rule-based penalty in the hybrid loss function.

+2. Neurosymbolic_Depression_Detection_7thDec.ipynb

+     Sets the \lambda parameter to 0.3.

+     Increases the influence of the rule-based penalty for tighter alignment with symbolic reasoning.

+Following changes are needed to these files in order to re-run them:
+1. /## Change the Directory Location 1

+Change directory path to: './'

+2. /## Change the File Location 1

+change file path to : './implementation/rule-based/adjective/embeddings/adjective_embeddings.pkl'

+3. /## Change the Directory Location 2

+change directory path to :  './datasets/Dataset'

+4. /## Change the File Location 2

+change trained_models_base_dir path to: './'

+After doing these changes, run the file to execute the code.
+If you wish to change the values of t1 and t2, search for the list "parameters", and update the list as per your interest.
+Additionally, if you wish to update 'lambda' value, set 'lambda_weight' accordingly.

 # Limitations Analysis